 This is an overview of common causes and types of parking lot accidents, how to prove fault, and which party or parties may be liable.
-For legal help with your parking lot accident case, call Max Meyers Law at .
+For legal help with your parking lot accident case, call the Kirkland car accident lawyers at Max Meyers Law today for a free consultation.

 Types of Parking Lot Accidents

 - Failure to yield to a pedestrian